How to choose

 | Difference: cash-out refi vs HELOC | $11,250 more per year |

 The math reverses if your existing mortgage rate is at or above current market rates.
 For homeowners with rates at 6.5%+, cash-out refi becomes competitive again.
-As of May 2026, this applies primarily to:
+That applies primarily to:

 - Mortgages originated in 2024-2025 at peak rates